Can Germany’s holiday sites withstand Airbnb?

 30 Oct 2016

 First came the news last month that Gloveler.de, the not-so-young Karlsruhe holiday rental start-up, was insolvent.
 Then, on Oct.
 10, 9Flats announced it was acquiring the beleaguered firm Wimdu, saying that together they will be “the biggest European answer to Airbnb.”

-That poses the question whether there is any force around strong enough to withstand the growing presence of Airbnb in Germany?
+That poses the question of whether there is any force around strong enough to withstand the growing presence of Airbnb in Germany.

 It seems one of Gloveler’s problems was its inability to scale fast enough to attract investment.
 Founded in 2009, it had five million users and 70,000 rental objects in 100 countries by 2015, according to the site.

 Compare that to the 9Flats-Wimdu inventory of 500,000 properties.
 A Gloveler spokesperson told Tnooz.com recently that the company’s aim was to grow slowly and steadily.
 Yet, it never appeared to have made it into the black, although it claimed to be “only a few thousand euros away from profitability.”

 In another statement to Allgemeine Hotel und Gastronomie Zeitung, Gloveler said CEO Frank Hofmann was forced to file for preliminary insolvency, after the firm had exhausted its own capital at the beginning of September, and was unable to find new investors quickly.